bendatsko/Quickkey/README.md

 ## Instructions

-- To generate a list of words, click on either 10, 25, 50, or 100 to generate a word set with the corresponding number of words.
+- Select either 10, 25, 50, or 100 to generate a word set of the corresponding length.
 - To begin a test, click within the text field to bring it into focus.
 At this point, a cursor will appear within the field signifying that you may begin typing at any time.
-As you type, characters that you type correctly will appear white, whereas characters incorrectly typed appear red.
+As you type, characters that you type correctly will appear white, whereas incorrectly-typed characters appear red.
-- Once you have finished a test, you may view your words per minute (expressed as WPM) given your accuracy (shortened to “ACC.”), both of which are displayed in the top right corner of the text field.
+- Once you have finished a test, you may view your words per minute and accuracy (expressed as "wpm" and "acc" respectively) in the top right corner of the text field.
-- You may generate a new of the same length by clicking the “reset” button located beneath the typing field.
+- You may generate a new word set of the same length by clicking the “reset” button beneath the word list container.

 ## Tech Stack